sudheerj/vuejs-interview-questions-korean/README.md

      }
      ```
      2. When you try to transform the parent prop:

-     You can define a computed property using the prop’s value,
+     You can define a computed property using the prop's value,
      ```javascript
      props: ['environment'],
      computed: {